top of page

 Past President

-Sarah Meadows teaches musicianship classes for the National Children’s Chorus and recently completed her term as President of the Kodály Organization of New York.
-She taught preschool music at the Packer Collegiate Institute in Brooklyn, New York, and has also taught elementary music in public schools in Maryland and Virginia.
-She holds a Master of Music degree in Music Education from Peabody Conservatory and a Bachelor of Arts in Music and Spanish from the University of Virginia.
-She completed her Kodály Certification at George Mason University and has taught musicianship for the summer Kodály Teacher Training program at GMU as well.
+Sarah Meadows is an experienced music educator based in New Jersey.
+She taught preschool music at the Packer Collegiate Institute in Brooklyn, New York, and has also taught elementary music at public schools in Maryland and Virginia.
+She holds a Master of Music degree in music education from Peabody Conservatory and a Bachelor of Arts in music and Spanish from the University of Virginia.
+Sarah completed her Kodály Certification at George Mason University and has taught musicianship for the summer Kodály Teacher Training program at GMU as well.
+She taught Kodály musicianship classes for the National Children's Chorus and served as both Secretary and President of the Kodály Organization of New York (KONY), as well as Member-at-Large for the Virginia Organization of Kodály Educators (VOKE).
 Sarah performs as both an accompanist and a choral singer.
 She sang as a member of The Washington Chorus in Washington, D.C. and The Oratorio Society of Virginia in Charlottesville, Virginia.

 Get Involved!